(This article was originally published August 8, 2012)

 Since there is no Tony Award for an ensemble, Gattelli says, "My dream was that they would have been able to have been nominated as 'The Newsies' for Best Featured Actor."
 That did not happen, but what has happened since the show opened in March is that an unusual amount of attention has been paid to ensemble members like Sykes and Steele.

-Steele makes a particular impression because of what Gattelli calls "his technically perfect movement" — especially noticeable in the number "Seize the Day" — while Sykes stands out with his "breathtaking" leaps at the curtain call, during which he seems to hang in the air forever.
+Steele makes a particular impression because of what Gattelli calls "his technically perfect movement"—especially noticeable in the number "Seize the Day"—while Sykes stands out with his "breathtaking" leaps at the curtain call, during which he seems to hang in the air forever.
 Both were among the five Newsies cast members nominated for Astaire Awards for Outstanding Male Dancer in a Broadway Show.
-(A sixth cast member, Kara Lindsay, was nominated for Outstanding Female Dancer.)
-Both have appeared on magazine covers and in videos.
+A sixth cast member, Kara Lindsay, was nominated for Outstanding Female Dancer.
+Steele and Sykes have appeared on magazine covers and in videos.
 Each is pictured on his own Newsies trading card.
 And each has his own fan club, with Twitter feeds @ephsykesfans and @RySteelefans created by the fans themselves (Steele didn't even know about his).
 Gattelli has observed fans showering them with gifts and crowding the stage door seeking their autographs.

 Steele took a similarly serendipitous path to Broadway.
 Growing up in Michigan, he had just been accepted into a dance company in Texas when, at age 17, he took a trip to New York for a summer dance program.
 His mentor suggested he audition for the then-forthcoming revival of West Side Story just for the practice in auditioning.
-It was his first Broadway audition — his first time in New York — and he was cast as a Jet, a role he played for the entire two-year run of the show.
+It was his first Broadway audition and he was cast as a Jet, a role he played for the entire two-year run of the show.
 Then he was cast in Billy Elliot.
 He was hooked, he says: "The theatre community seemed very accepting and supportive."
-Like many of the Newsies, Steele was a fan of the 1992 movie on which the musical is based — which is why some 1,200 young men auditioned.
+Like many of the Newsies, Steele was a fan of the 1992 movie on which the musical is based, which is why some 1,200 young men auditioned.
 "That movie showed our generation of boys that dancing, singing and acting were cool," Steele says.

 Now they're the cool ones.
 "I feel dance [often] takes a backseat," Steele says.
 "To go out the stage door every night and have people call you by your name, it's just so weird."